Tembo Savings logo

 What is the best 3 year fixed rate ISA in the UK?

-Right now, Tandem Bank stands out as the best all-round option for a 3 Year Fixed Rate ISA, offering a competitive 4.61% AER (fixed) rate, alongside a £1 minimum deposit, and ISA transfers are also accepted.
-Although this is slightly lower than Close Brothers' 3 Year Fixed Rate ISA, which is currently offering 4.62% AER (fixed), the Close Brothers' account has a much higher minimum deposit of £10,000.
+Right now, Secure Trust Bank stands out as the best all-round option for a 3 Year Fixed Rate ISA, offering a competitive 4.67% AER (fixed) rate, alongside a £1,000 minimum deposit, and ISA transfers are also accepted.

 Best 3 Year Fixed Rate ISAs